 3: poor reliability

 The idea behind this score was to mimic the general concept of “resource based trust”.
 For example, if one resource reports identifications with a given reliability this would be interpreted differently as an identification reported from another resource - depending on who is responsible for the given resource and how it is build.
 If resources now report their reliabilities using this metric and document how this metric is generated, a user can base his own interpretation of the results based on his trust in the resource.
-Furthermore, approaches to make various, for example search engine scores comparable have failed so far.
+Furthermore, approaches to make various search engine scores comparable have failed so far.
 To prevent the notion that the reported scores represent comparable probabilities this very abstract metric was chosen.
 Resources MUST explicitly specify how these reliability scores are calculated and what metric they represent.

 Reporting modifications and amino acid substitutions